adam-sharp2003/Colour-Gradient/README.md

 This project is a HTML Colour Tester, where the user selects the desired colours and program outputs a gradient of divs using the above system.

+## Update 07/06/22

+Content should fit on screen fully.

 ## Update 24/05/22

 You can now adjust position of the middle colour and adjust the max number in the gradient.